shubhangi003/Team_A_Project/README.md

  Step 6.
 Now create the pipeline by following the  below steps.
          on the Dashboard after login click on new Item. provide a name for this new Item
-         Choose to make it a PipeLine
+         Choose to make it a PipeLine and click next

 # Steps for using terminal on your system